sst/guide/_chapters/configure-cognito-identity-pool-in-serverless.md

   - ${file(resources/cognito-identity-pool.yml)}
 ```

-Now we are ready to deploy our new serverless infrastructure.
+Now we are almost ready to deploy our new serverless infrastructure.
+We are going to add one more resource to the mix.
+It'll make it easier for us to debug CORS errors on the frontend.